ctangpedia/wwbot/README.md

 6. `node bot.js`

 ## Control Panel
 The bot comes with a web-based control panel accessible locally.
-You can disable it in .env with `APIENABLED=FALSE`.
+You can disable it in .env with `APIENABLED=`.